jacobsaltzman/rails-project/README.md

 - Search function for instruments and history.
 - Separate the 'experience' and 'loan' models to expand on both.
 - Add a 'locations' component, if there were multiple physical pickup locations.
 - Add 'admin' functionality to allow a super-user to make global changes to all the models and components.
+- Allow a toggle to display loans and instruments in various order styles.

 ###### Strumbrary, 2023